survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 ```

-Due to the way *connect-alt* works, we'll need to alter our Alt instance to contain a `FinalStore` field:
+As `flux.FinalStore` won't be available by default, we'll need to alter our Alt instance to contain it.
+After that we can access it whenever we happen to need it:

 **app/libs/alt.js**